-Multiple awards are presented annually at Commencement, at the Honors and Awards Convocation or during a special program held by the sponsoring organization.
-The awards are provided by the Student Government Association.
+Multiple awards are presented annually at Commencement, at the Honors and Awards ceremony, or during special programs held by the sponsoring organization.
+The Student Government Association purchases the awards for the Honors and Awards ceremony with the assistance of student engagement staff.